AwodwaPicane/NovaHome-Financial-Performance-Analysis/README.md

 The Management Insights page summarises the key findings from the analysis, focusing on revenue and channel growth, profitability pressure and the main operating cost drivers.

 ![NovaHome Management Insights](NovaHome_Management_Insights.png)
+## Key Findings

+### 1. Strong Revenue Growth, Led by Online Sales

+NovaHome's revenue increased from approximately R31.1 million in 2022 to R61.1 million in 2026, representing growth of approximately 97%.

+Online revenue grew significantly faster, increasing by approximately 194% over the same period.
+As a result, online sales increased their share of total revenue from approximately 28% in 2022 to 42% in 2026.

+This indicates that the online channel became an increasingly important contributor to NovaHome's growth.

+### 2. Revenue Growth Did Not Translate Into Stronger Profitability

+Despite strong revenue growth, NovaHome experienced increasing profitability pressure.

+Gross margin remained relatively stable at approximately 39.4%, suggesting that gross profitability was not the main source of the deterioration.

+However, operating expenses increased by approximately 137% between 2022 and 2026, significantly faster than revenue growth of 97%.

+As a result, EBITDA margin declined from approximately 12.4% in 2022 to 6.9% in 2026.

+### 3. Salaries & Wages Were the Largest Cost-Growth Driver

+Salaries & Wages represented the largest contributor to the increase in operating expenses.

+Salary costs increased by approximately R4.51 million between 2022 and 2026 and accounted for approximately 39% of the total increase in operating expenses.

+Marketing, logistics and rent were also significant contributors, indicating that cost pressure was broader than a single expense category.